WDD 131: Dynamic Web Fundamentals

 Overview

-The purpose of this activity is to introduce the HTML DOM and to learn how to manipulate the document using JavaScript.
+The purpose of this activity is to introduce the HTML DOM and learn how to manipulate the document using JavaScript.

 Associated Course Learning Outcomes